GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

 *   A straightforward implementation would try to store the intermediate accumulator references in memory.
 If you have 5 billion items to compose, that means approximately 156 million objects in the first iteration.
 Dumping the object names to disk is a good workaround, and there are certainly even better ways to handle it.
-*   You'll be creating a lot of intermediate objects.
+*   This approach creates a lot of intermediate objects.
     *   As discussed, this would be _seriously expensive_ to do in a storage class with a minimum retention period.
 Each iteration of accumulators would have the entire file size stored.
 Therefore, you can only use this approach economically in the Standard storage class.
-Note that while you can mix and match storage classes in a bucket, you *cannot* compose across storage classes (for example, Nearline components to a Standard composed object).
+Though you can mix and match storage classes in a bucket, you *cannot* compose across storage classes (for example, Nearline components to a Standard composed object).
-    *   Each accumulator will need a unique name.
-Appending a unique ID is easy enough, but for larger object names with larger component counts, [you might run out of characters](https://cloud.google.com/storage/docs/naming-objects).
+    *   Each accumulator needs a unique name.
+You can append a unique ID, but for larger object names with larger component counts, [you might run out of characters](https://cloud.google.com/storage/docs/naming-objects).

-That said, for many cases this will work just fine, and it is much quicker than a single accumulator.
+That said, for many cases this approach works fine, and it is much quicker than a single accumulator.
 It's a little more advanced, but having seen the simpler approach in action, it should be a straightforward evolution.

 As before, the primary function handles reading the list chunks, composing, and cleanup, but it does things quite differently.
 Now, you have to create